AS 91432 annotated exemplars

 This involves:

 This student has demonstrated in depth analysis through the explanation of natural and cultural factors contributing to a spatial pattern in the global topic of access to safe water.
-The explanations show use of geographic terminology and concepts.
-The student’s planning diagram (1) shows understanding of how the factors are related and interact to contribute to the pattern.
+The explanations show the use of geographic terminology and concepts.
+The student’s planning diagram (1) shows understanding of how the factors are related and interact to contribute to the global pattern.

 A direct link is made between the spatial pattern and climate zones (2).
 The explanation is developed with detail from global case studies for both water deficit (3) and water surplus areas (5).
-The explanation demonstrates complex understanding of relevant climatic factors.
+The explanation demonstrates a complex understanding of relevant climatic factors.

-To reach Excellence, the student could explain more fully the interactions between the factors shown on the planning model to provide a more comprehensive analysis.
+For Excellence, the student could explain more fully the interactions between the factors shown on the planning model to provide a more comprehensive analysis.

-The student could further develop the reference to infrastructure and technology within the explanations of climatic factors (4).
+The student could also further develop the reference to infrastructure and technology within the explanations of climatic factors (4).
 This would clarify the poverty relationship between these key factors.

 A full explanation could also include reference to areas with similar climatic conditions which do not experience limited access to safe water.